 · Analytics/Data Scientist: Responsible for analyzing and interpreting marketing campaign results

 · Brand Manager: Responsible for creating a lasting impression with customers/clients that resonates with brand values

 Of course, you’ll also need a rough understanding of how large the team you need should be.
-What works for one startup might be completely wrong for another.
+What works for one company might be completely wrong for another.

 Below, you’ll find illustrations of several team versions, ranging from a lean, functional team to a very robust one.
 We’ve included salary information and other data to help you make an informed decision:

-If you have chosen to hire a marketing team for your startup, it’s time to dig into the groundwork you need to lay before you put out a single job ad.
+If you have chosen to hire a marketing team for your company, it’s time to dig into the groundwork you need to lay before you put out a single job ad.

 You’ll need an accurate job description for each position for which you’re hiring.
 These descriptions need to include a broad range of factors, including daily duties, qualifications, skills, education, years of experience and more.
 It does require a good bit of time and effort to create an accurate but succinct description for each position on your team, though.